My Productivity Philosophy

 Tech Debt and Feature Work

 It doesn't have to be one or the other.
 Twenty-five percent of a teams capacity should always be dedicated to tech debt.
-If it's not, please start saving now for that very expensive rewrite you'll need in 5 years when no one understands your code base, it's tech stack is obsolete, and it's the bottleneck of your business.
+If it's not, please start saving now for that very expensive rewrite you'll need in 5 years when no one understands your code base, the tech stack is obsolete, and it's the bottleneck of your business.

 Addressing tech debt in a systematic fashion also allows the devs to feel a sense of pride in their work.
 To keep their house clean and tidy.
 The hard-to-quantify-but-very-real cost of not addressing tech debt is the decreasing pride the software craftsman takes in working on that app.